akshat-2110/DeveloperUseful/How to learn anything fast?.md

 - There's a lot of this stuff out there supported by good evidence (and some less so), but unfortunately most of the best is buried deep in the scientific literature, where it's not super accessible for people busy in day to day life or learning other things.

-> **Success doesn't come from being smart, it comes from being passionate and persistent.**
+> **Success doesn't come from being smart, it comes from being passionate and persistent.
-# RTL - Dr. Terrence Sejnowski
+                                                                  - Dr. Terrence Sejnowski**

 > ****
 Elon Musk
 >